kylestetz/CLNDR/README.md

 ### Multi-day Events

-Clndr accepts events lasting more than one day.
+CLNDR accepts events lasting more than one day.
 You just need to tell it how to access the start and end dates of your events:

 ```javascript